Simoparn/Robocorp_Certificate_Level_II_Assignment_Using_Python/README.txt

     First commit is wrongly labeled as the 9th, because of faulty commit message from the previous repository.

+TODO
+    End Log still lacks implementation in Keywordsinpython.py

+BUGS
+    (10/09/2021) Wrong number of paramters for Order Robots From RobotSpareBin Industries Industries Inc?

 ISSUES

-    POSSIBLE ISSUES WITH RPA AND SELENIUMLIBRARY LIBRARIES If the Python interpreter can't resolve the RPA and SELENIUMLIBRARY library in keywordsinpython.py, I recommend copying the library folder to the Lib\site-packages folder of your interpreter and reloading.
+    POSSIBLE ISSUES WITH RPA AND SELENIUM LIBRARIES
+        If the Python interpreter can't resolve the RPA and SELENIUM library in keywordsinpython.py, I recommend copying the library folder to the Lib\site-packages folder of your interpreter and reloading.